ucsb-cs156/w24/lab/team02.md

 In Liquibase, a migration file describes how a change should be applied to a given table.
 It is used on live databases where the data cannot be erased between versions and need to be under continuous integration.

 * Each file contains multiple `changeSets`.
 * Each change set has an `id` such as `Articles-1`.
 The `id` is typically the name of the `@Entity` class followed by a number; these numbers just start at 1 and increase with each change set. , -the number of the `changeSet` in the file, Example: Articles-1.
 * In addition to that each `changeSet` has an `author`, some `preconditions` and most important, a list of `changes`.

-### The database migration files in more detail
+### The `Database Migration` file in more detail

 <details markdown="1">
 <summary markdown="1">